Lev Blatný: Life

-Blatný descended from a musical family from Brno.
+Blatný was born on 11 April 1894 in Brno.
+He descended from a musical family from Brno.
 From 1915 to 1918 he was a soldier in Galicia, in the Bukovina and Albania.
 After the war he terminated his studies in Prague and became a civil servant at Československé státní dráhy (Czechoslovak State Railways) in Brno.
 Shortly thereafter he began his theatre activity, first as Dramaturg.
 He tried to bring important new works native and strange artists on the stage.